Cameron Brate: Professional career

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

 2014

 On May 21, 2014, the Tampa Bay Buccaneers signed Brate to a three-year, $1.53 million contract that includes a signing bonus of $3,000 as an undrafted free agent.

 Throughout training camp, Brate competed for a roster spot as a backup tight end against Ian Thompson.
 On August 30, 2014, the Tampa Bay Buccaneers waived Brate, but signed him to their practice squad the next day.
 On November 25, 2014, the Tampa Bay Buccaneers promoted Brate to their active roster.
 Upon joining the active roster, head coach Lovie Smith named Brate the fifth tight end on the depth chart, behind Austin Seferian-Jenkins, Brandon Myers, Luke Stocker, and D.J.
 Williams.
 On November 30, 2014, Brate made his professional regular season debut and earned his first career start and caught a 17-yard pass during a 14–13 loss against the Cincinnati Bengals in Week 13.
 Brate earned his first career start after Austin Seferian-Jenkins, Luke Stocker, and Brandon Myers all suffered injuries and were unable to play.
 He finished his rookie season in 2014 with one reception for 17 yards in five games and one start.